Email: James Richardson

 Fax: +44 (0)131 248 2901

 My primary interest is in the use of dated molecular phylogenies to determine how geological and climatic events have affected the evolution of tropical plant taxa.
 The research integrates the disciplines of phylogenetics, taxonomy, palaeobotany, geology and palaeoclimatology.

 Manilkara lacera, Campo Ma'an, Cameroon (photo Lars Chatrou).

-RBGE has recently initiated a research program in Colombia.
+RBGE now has an extensive research program in Colombia.
 Click here for details.

 Biogeography and Effects of Environmental Change

 I study the response of tropical families to historical environmental changes.
-Sapotaceae, Begoniaceae and Zingiberaceae are pantropical families of flowering plants that I am using as model groups to determine how tectonic and climatic events have affected the current global patterns in the distribution and diversity of these families.
+Sapotaceae, Begoniaceae, Gesneriaceae and Zingiberaceae are pantropical families of flowering plants that I am using as model groups to determine how tectonic and climatic events have affected the current global patterns in their distribution and diversity.
 In particular, a project on the Sapotaceae of Colombia aims to determine the affect of Andean uplift and other geological changes on diversification in this predominantly lowland group.
 Previous studies on the genus Inga have demonstrated that diversification occurred recently and coincided with, and thus may have resulted from, Andean uplift, closure of the Isthmus of Panama and Pleistocene climatic changes.
 Other focus groups at RBGE are the subject of similar studies, e.g. Renealmia, Aframomum, Amomum and Etlingera (Zingiberaceae) and Begonia (Begoniaceae) in Africa, Southeast Asia and Central America.
 Work continues on generating a phylogeny that will resolve relationships amongst species of Inga (Fabaceae) and help determine what factors have affected speciation in this genus.
 Previous work on Annonaceae focused on uncovering patterns in the evolution of the African wet forest flora that have been affected by climate change over the last 30 million years and I have also worked on the historical biogeography of Rhamnaceae.
 Work on Rhamnaceae included studies on the diversification of the genus Phylica in the Cape Flora of South Africa.

 Manilkara staminodella, Osa Peninsula, Costa Rica (photo James Richardson).